cujhg/shortest-path-across-mesh/README.md

 2. cgal 5.2
 3. cmake 3.16.3
 4. trimesh (only for example.py)
-The stated versions are the ones with which the software was developed.
+The stated versions are the ones with which the module was developed.

 ## Installation